mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
 - [ ] Start familiarising with the RedPitaya, and then we'll talk to PSI intern about it all
-- [ ] Bug Tom to get his PSD circuit and play with it
 - [ ] Look at opensource code on safecast github for the M5 stack thing
 - [ ] iThemba LABS September Campaign
 - [ ] Test the stability of the USB vs optical inputs of QtDAQ, somehow